For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The last one of the AISSR Lecture series 2025-2026, welcomes Marlies Glasius and Ward Berenschot for a double lecture on the political influence of the super-rich.
+The last lecture of the AISSR Lecture series 2025-2026, proudly welcomed Marlies Glasius and Ward Berenschot for a joint lecture on the political influence of the super-rich.

 Event details of The Super-Rich and Democracy